ZilinL/KnIFE/README.md

 Note: This dataset is for demo purposes only.
 For further use of the data, please request for authorization from the original source.

 ## Acknowledge
-Thanks to [deepDG](https://github.com/jindongwang/transferlearning/tree/master/code/DeepDG), we have compared and validated our method on this toolkit.
+Greant thanks to [deepDG](https://github.com/jindongwang/transferlearning/tree/master/code/DeepDG).
+We extend our method based on this toolkit and have compared and validated our method on it.

 To be continued...